Seagate/cortx-motr/doc/Quick-Start-Guide.rst

 Troubleshooting
 ================
-- If pip fails to install a package while installing build dependencies, try to manually install the package. run the following commands if package is ipaddress::
+- If pip fails to install a package while installing build dependencies, try installing packages using pip installer. run the following commands if package is ipaddress::

     sudo pip install python-ipaddress